AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-preview-topics.md

 ---
 title: Preview a topic
-description: Learn how to preview a topic in AEM Guides.
+description: Learn how to preview a topic in Adobe Experience Manager Guides.
 Know about the features available in preview mode.
-Branch, revert, and subsequent versioning in AEM guides.
+Branch, revert, and subsequent versioning in Experience Manager Guides.
 exl-id: f4013ac6-226a-4e66-bd7b-604ac7c361ae
 feature: Authoring
 role: User